A recognition principle for the existence of descent data: Introduction.

 \section{Introduction.}

-Suppose $R\rightarrow S$ is a faithfully flat map of rings.
+Suppose $R\rightarrow S$ is an effective descent morphism of rings, for example, a faithfully flat morphism.
 We will write $\Rep(R),\Rep(S)$ for the representation semirings of $R$ and $S$, that is, the isomorphism classes of finitely generated $R$-modules and $S$-modules, respectively.
 Here addition is given by direct sum and multiplication by tensor product.
 We have a base-change (``tensoring-up'') map

 This map may fail to be injective, but we have excellent control over its failure to be injective.
-If $N\in \im f$, then $N\cong f(M)$ for some $M\in \Rep(R)$, and the classical theory of twisted forms tells us that the preimage $f^{-1}(N)$ is in bijection with the cohomology group $H^1(S/R, \Aut(M))$, at least in good cases (for example, when $R,S$ are fields and the map is a Galois extension).
-What's happening here is that, since $R\rightarrow S$ is faithfully flat, specifying an $R$-module $M$ such that $f(M)= N$ is equivalent to specifying an $S/R$-descent datum on $N$; and $H^1(S/R;\Aut(M))$ is in bijection with the set of (isomorphism classes of) $S/R$-descent data on $f(M) = S\otimes_R M$.
+If $N\in \im f$, then descent theory identifies the preimage $f^{-1}(N)$ with the set of $S/R$-descent data that $N$ admits.
+When this set is nonempty, there are useful and classical cohomological descriptions of it.
 See \cite{MR547117} for a nice exposition of some results of this kind.
 A modern, very general version is in Mesablishvili's paper \cite{mesablishvili}.

 If one wants to understand the map $\Rep(R)\stackrel{f}{\longrightarrow}\Rep(S)$, however, something is missing from this picture: one needs to get some control over the failure of $f$ to be {\em surjective.} In other words, we do not know how to recognize which elements of $\Rep(S)$ are indeed in the image of $f$.
 Another way of putting it is that we want to know, given a finitely generated $S$-module $N$, whether there exists {\em any $S/R$-descent datum on $N$ at all.} Equivalently, we want to have a simple criterion for determining whether $N\cong S\otimes_R M$ for some $R$-module $M$.
-Such a recognition principle, along with the theory of twisted forms as described above, is what one needs to understand the relationship between $\Rep(R)$ and $\Rep(S)$, or more generally, to understand how the module theory of a ring changes under faithfully flat extension of that ring.
+Such a recognition principle, along with the descent theory described above, is what one needs in order to understand the relationship between $\Rep(R)$ and $\Rep(S)$, or more generally, to understand how the module theory of a ring changes under faithfully flat extension of that ring.